djplaner/memex/sense/CASA/bad_set-casa-gather-weave.md

 Jones, D., Lawson, C., Beer, C., & Jones, H. (2018).
 Context-Appropriate Scaffolding Assemblages: A generative learning analytics platform for end-user development and participatory design. *Companion sProceedings of the 8th International Conference on Learning Analytics and Knowledge*.

 Goodyear, P. (2015).
 Teaching As Design. *HERDSA Review of Higher Education*, *2*, 27--50.

+Laurillard, D. (2012). *Teaching as a Design Science: Building Pedagogical Patterns for Learning and Technology*.
+Routledge.